tensorbricktech/Exam.Codes/Readme.md

-The test is intended to check full-stack developer qualifications with an emphasis on improving software component design, quality, and performance.
+The test is intended to check full-stack developer qualifications, with an emphasis on improving software component design, quality, and performance.
 Please answer the following questions:

 1. [10 points] From the project provided on Git, what is the major problem on the project?
 Please explain step by step to find the root cause then how to fix?